Where to Stay in Philadelphia: 8 Best Areas

 Where to stay in Philadelphia without a car?

-Old City and Center City are the best areas to stay in Philadelphia without a car due to its central location and good public transportation.
-You can easily get around on foot, or by buses, trolleys, and subways.
+Old City and Center City are the best areas to stay in Philadelphia without a car.
+They are central neighborhoods that are walkable and well-connected to public transportation.
+You can easily get around on foot, or by buses, trolleys, and subways without the need of having a car.

 Where to stay in Philadelphia with a car?